ubernostrum/webcolors/docs/conventions.rst

 documentation.

-For colors specified via ``rgb()`` triplets, values contained in the triplets will be normalized via clipping in accordance with CSS:
+For colors specified via ``rgb()`` triplets, values contained in the triplets will be normalized in accordance with CSS clipping rules:

 * Integer values less than 0 will be normalized to 0, and percentage values less than 0% will be normalized to 0%.